ai-atoms/milady-docs/src/contents/examples.rst

-   power_mcd=0.05d0           !exponent used for the grid of selction of kernel. np_kernel_ref=1000         !number of proposed points in the MCD class np_kernel_full=4000        !number of points outside the MCD class kernel_dump=3              !set 3 dump by MCD/MAHALANOBIS &end
+   power_mcd=0.05d0           !exponent used for the grid of selction of kernel. np_kernel_ref=1000         !number of proposed points in the MCD class np_kernel_full=4000        !number of points outside the MCD class kernel_dump=2              !set 2 for MCD/MAHALANOBIS &end

 **3. kernel fit.**